jfnavarro/st_viewer/README.md

     DCMAKE_BUILD_TYPE = indicates the type of building (Release by default)

-    DCMAKE_PREFIX_PATH = indicates and extra path to look for packages for example the binaries of Qt5 or the source of QCustomplot.
+    DCMAKE_PREFIX_PATH = indicates and extra path to look for packages for example the binaries of Qt5 or the source of QCustomplot.  e.g	If you installed Qt in $HOME then the binaries are located in $HOME/[version number]/clang_64/lib/cmake

-    DCMAKE_OSX_SYSROOT = provides the path to the MacOS X SDK that is to be used (Only OSX users)
+    DCMAKE_OSX_SYSROOT = provides the path to the MacOS X SDK that is to be used (Only OSX users) eg:
-    eg: Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk/
+Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk/

-    DCMAKE_OSX_DEPLOYMENT_TARGET = indicates the target MacOS X version (Only OSX users)
-    eg: 10.7 , 10.8 or 10.9
+    DCMAKE_OSX_DEPLOYMENT_TARGET = indicates the target MacOS X version (Only OSX users) eg: 10.7 , 10.8 or 10.9.
+This can be older than the version of the OS that you are using.

     DPUBLIC_KEY = In case we want the ST Viewer to access datasets in a database we must give a public key if the API implements HTTPS (this is optional)

     DCONFIG_FILE = In case we want the ST Viewer to access datasets in a database we must give a configuration file with the endpoints and the OAuth access settings.
 The STViewer will load this file in running time after it is installed so you can also edit the file after installation (this is optional)

 *   Build the application

 	make -j8

 * Run the application typing clicking in the app icon that can be found in

 	/path/to/build/

-* Alternatively for MAC you can build a stand alone DMG bundle that you can install and/or distribute
+* Alternatively for MAC you can build a stand alone DMG bundle that you can
+* install and/or distribute

 	make dmg

     Then you can use the bundle to install the ST Viewer as an application